pauwels-labs/redact-docs/source/client.rst

 user's device (e.g. phone, laptop) to respond to requests for private data.
-It listens on a local port, currently defaulted to ``::8080``, and responds to these requests with a secure ``<iframe>`` buffer that will display the data without allowing the website to read it back to itself.
+It listens on a local port, currently defaulted to ``::8080``, and responds to these requests with a secure ``<iframe>`` buffer that displays the data without allowing the website to read it back to itself.

 .. note:: For more information on how the secure ``<iframe>`` buffers